ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 | `{resource_group_id}` | The ID of the resource group in which the toolchain resides.
 To find the IDs of the available resource groups, run `ibmcloud resource groups`. |
 | `{token}` | A valid IAM bearer token. |
 | `{toolchain_id}` | The ID of your toolchain. |
-{: caption="Table 2.
-Variables for viewing a toolchain with the API" caption-side="top"}
+{: caption="Variables for viewing a toolchain with the API" caption-side="top"}

 For more information about listing toolchains with the API and getting a toolchain with the API, see [Get a list of toolchains](https://cloud.ibm.com/apidocs/toolchain#list-toolchains){: external} and [Get a toolchain](https://cloud.ibm.com/apidocs/toolchain#get-toolchain-by-id){: external} in the {{site.data.keyword.cloud_notm}} API Docs.